Stressed? You Need a Pre-Holiday Getaway

 See, I knew it.
 What you need is a getaway.
 An emergency pre-holiday getaway.

 I know, I know.
 Who has time?
 The key is to just drop everything, right now, and book it.
 A special boutique hotel room, I mean.
-Then, step away from the not-quite-perfect-yet Christmas Tree, leave behind the holiday baking books, and pack your bag.
+Then, step away from the not-quite-perfect-yet Christmas tree, leave behind the holiday baking books, and pack your bag.
 Don’t forget a bottle of champagne, some mistletoe, and your sweetie!
-Because, the point isn’t to forget the holidays, its to actually enjoy them.
+Because, the point isn’t to forget the holidays, it’s to actually enjoy them.

 Vancouver

-Hotel ModaThe Moda Hotel is in the heart of downtown, the north edge of Yaletown, and walking distance to simply… everything.
+Where to Stay: The Moda Hotel is in the heart of downtown Vancouver, the north edge of Yaletown, and walking distance to simply… everything.
 Set in a vintage building with contemporary interior design, the rooms are comfortable and modern, with amenities that truly anticipate your every need (including free wifi!).
-What you really cannot miss, however, are their incredible internet specials, with rooms as low as $89 a night through December 27.
-Secure parking is around $20 a night (which you’ll want to take – don’t street park downtown Vancouver.)
+What you really cannot miss, however, are their incredible internet specials, with rooms as low as $99 a night through December 30, 2013.
+Secure off-street parking is included!

-Festive Tips: Christmas is a big deal in Vancouver, so consult this guide for all the festivities.
-(To be truthful, if I didn’t have family plans already, I’d spend Christmas itself in Vancouver!)
-Visit the Vancouver Christmas Market, through December 24 on the plaza in front of the Queen Elizabeth theatre on South Cambie Street.
+Festive Fun: Christmastime is a big deal in Vancouver, so you’ll have no shortage of fun celebrations of the season.
+Visit the Vancouver Christmas Market through December 24 on the plaza in front of the Queen Elizabeth theatre on South Cambie Street.
 It’s an authentic “Christkindlmarkt” featuring festive merchandise, food, and a number of cultural activities and events.
 A special children’s area known as the Kinderweihnacht gives kids the chance to make their own Christmas gifts and visit with Santa Claus. $5 for adults and $2 for kids over 6 (6 and under are free).
-Also, don’t miss the Bright Lights in Stanley Park, which runs through January 2.
-You can ride a Christmas train with your hot chocolate and popcorn while enjoying the illuminated forest and holiday music.
-And of course, downtown Vancouver is a shopper’s paradise.

 Portland

-Festive Tips: Shop!
+Festive Fun: Shop!
 There’s no sales tax in Oregon.
 Stick to downtown for the department and name-brand stores, or venture to Nob Hill, the Pearl, Alberta or Hawthorne for unique and independent shops and boutiques.
 When you’re all shopped put, check out the holiday zoolights at the Oregon Zoo, or visit with Santa Claus at Pioneer Place.

 Seattle